nikq/ColorSystem/README.md

 # contact information
 Hajime UCHIMURA / nikutama@gmail.com
-If you gain profit from this code I always welcome gifts or presents :)
+If you gain some profit with this code I always welcome your gifts or presents :)